Graygzou/graygzou.github.io/jekyll/_includes/projects-content/graygzou.github.io-content.markdown

 2. Merge the GitHub API information with the static front matter one and then append it with the content itself
 3. Merge everything to create a new page every time a build is triggered.

-I've tried all methods and I end-up choosing the last one for is convenience.
+I've tried all methods and I end up choosing the last one for is convenience.
 In fact, finding the right place to insert the front matter was quite harder and append stuff to an existing file could be challenging since some information might be static some needed to be re-generated etc.

 This might not seems the more optimize method but it's the easier and shortest for sure.